Meat and potato plate pie is a British institution; my version remains pretty traditional and uses beef shin and two types of potato.

-It’s an old-fashioned plate pie this homely treat is wrapped in homemade shortcrust pastry top and bottom and it is delicious!
+It's an old-fashioned plate pie.
+This homely treat is wrapped in homemade shortcrust pastry top and bottom, and it is delicious!

-Traditional Meat and Tater Pie Recipe
+Traditional Meat and Tattie Pie Recipe

-Food memories really do evoke strong feelings in me and I am constantly cooking and revisiting the food of my childhood.
+Food memories really do evoke strong feelings in me, and I am constantly cooking and revisiting the food of my childhood.

 This recipe is just that, I would have eaten this everywhere from home to the school canteen and from the local chip shop through to St Andrews Football Ground!

 It is the old-fashioned food that has fallen out of favour.
-That is likely due to time, this recipe is not quick, but it is certainly not difficult.
+That is likely due to time; this recipe is not quick, but it is certainly not difficult.

-I find that is the same pattern for many old recipes, they use very simple techniques, very cheap ingredients but do require time.
+I find that is the same pattern for many old recipes; they use very simple techniques, very cheap ingredients, but do require time.

 I guess that is because, relatively speaking, we have become very much cash-rich and time-poor.